🧬

 Unique facts and fascinating details

-• The wire-haired variety is the rarest of the three Dutch Shepherd coat types.
+• The rough-haired variety is the rarest of the three coat types (short, long, and rough).

 Frequently Asked Questions